As seen in:

 Pro Tip: A great follow-up email is as important as a data entry clerk resume.
 Wait a few days, then call or email with a friendly greeting that will put you top-of-mind.

 Need a sample cover letter for your data entry job resume?
-See our guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+See our guide: Data Entry Cover Letter: Sample & Full Writing Guide [10+ Examples]

 How to Add Contact Info to Your Resume